sarahbobbie/starter-academic/content/post/internal-project/index.md

 If you'd like to follow along with my plots, you can download {{< staticref "media/ggplot_tutorial_dataset.csv" "newtab" >}}this made-up dataset{{< /staticref >}}.

 First, you'll need to have R import the data.
 I like to use the function read_csv, which imports your data as a tibble; if you import the data this way, you'll need to install tidyverse and call readr from the library.
-Alternativele, you can just call the entire tiduverse, which will also call ggplot2.
+Alternatively, you can just call the entire tidyverse, which will also call ggplot2.
 Here's how I imported my data:

 ```{r}
 install.packages("tidyverse")